VincentBockstael/makerskills2c/README.md

 ## Installation

+To install this software you will need first need to install a collection of programming languages and compilers.
+This does not only allow you to use the software, but also provides the possibility to research and adapt it to your likings.

 ### Installing Python, PIP, and libraries:

 Python is an interpreted, high-level, general-purpose programming language.
 We use it to read data from the computer mouse, and send out to our synthesis model.
 You can download and install python and pip from [here](https://www.python.org/downloads/).
 Follow the instructions in the installer.